 As well as carrying out surveys on condition and management, Historic England also does social and economic research to understand the value of heritage.

 Historic England has nine local teams, each of which has a specific focus on reducing local heritage at risk.
 They use the outcomes of research and the annual Register to help prioritise where they focus their time and funding.

-They strive to find the right solution both for owners, and the historic environment.
+They strive to find solutions that work for both owners and the historic environment.